BLC has handled a wide variety of business and commercial disputes – as litigation counsel, in negotiations, as mediator, and as arbitrator.

 - Unfair competition claims

 David Hoffman was a trial lawyer in the Litigation Department at Hill & Barlow for 17 years, where he handled a similar range of cases.
-Jody Newman has also handled commercial cases as counsel in her prior work as a partner at Collora, LLP.
-Jim Grumbach, Jody Newman, and David Hoffman also serve as mediators and arbitrators in commercial cases.
+Jim Grumbach and David Hoffman also serve as mediators and arbitrators in commercial cases.

 BLC has handled a wide variety of cases involving insurance issues.